FreeOpenSourceSteve/ati-timer-hider/README.md

 ### Installation Instructions
 Since this extension is custom-built, you must "sideload" it into your browser:

-1. Download/Clone this repository to a folder on your computer.
+1. Download/Clone this repository to a folder on your computer
-2. Open Google Chrome and navigate to chrome://extensions/.
+2. Open Google Chrome and navigate to chrome://extensions/
-3. Enable Developer mode using the toggle in the top-right corner.
+3. Enable Developer mode using the toggle in the top-right corner
-4. Click the Load unpacked button.
+4. Click the Load unpacked button
-5. Select the folder containing your extension files.
+5. Select the folder (*ati-timer-hider*) containing your extension files
-6. Navigate to ATI and the timer will now be hidden.
+6. Navigate to ATI and the timer will now be hidden

 ### Chrome Extension Store Status
 I will get this added to the chrome store.
 I want to add a simple popup that toggles visibility first.
 If you have other features you want let me know.